developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Platforms

 * Windows Mobile
-* Zebra Devices Only(Laser Scanners on Symbol Technologies' devices)
+* Zebra devices only (Laser Scanners on Symbol Technologies' devices)

 ###korean3of5